 But a project manager will naturally seek input from a wide variety of sources; these include the schedule, risk register, cost estimates and other organizational processes.
 This allows a project manager to fully gather all the resources that will be needed to execute the project.

 The RBS is usually created as a tree diagram.
-At the top is the project’s final deliverable, under which are the breakdown of resources, each in an individual branch below the overall project heading.
+At the top is the project’s final deliverable, the breakdown of resources, each in an individual branch below the overall project heading.
 These branches are the resource types, such as the site where the project is taking place, the equipment being used and the team that’s executing the project.

 A spreadsheet can also be used to create a horizontal breakdown of resources.
 It will start with the resource number on the left and move across the spreadsheet to detail the resource categories and types, quantity and notes.

 Resource Breakdown Structure Example

-In order to get a different view on what an RBS is, let’s take a look at a simple, real-life example.
+In order to get a different view of what an RBS is, let’s take a look at a simple, real-life example.
 We’re making a bridge.
 There is a site, naturally, that the bridge will traverse.
 But large pieces of the bridge will be built elsewhere and then assembled on site.

 Therefore, we have the facility where the manufacturing is taking place, but also meeting and conference rooms.
 There will also be an engineering department where the plans are made out and an on-site makeshift office for the construction foreman and workers.

 Next is our equipment list.
-That will include heavy equipment, such as tractors, cranes, backhoes, excavators, and light equipment, such as welders, light towers, hand-held tools and wheelbarrows.
+That’ll include heavy equipment, such as tractors, cranes, backhoes, excavators, and light equipment, such as welders, light towers, hand-held tools and wheelbarrows.

-Software is another resource that will mostly be used during the design phase, but there is likely to be a resource management software to facilitate the planning, monitoring and reporting on the project at larger.
+Software is another resource that will mostly be used during the design phase, but there is likely to be resource management software to facilitate the planning, monitoring and reporting on the project at large.

 Finally, but perhaps most importantly, you’ll want to detail your human resources.
-For bridge building this will include designers, engineers, construction crew.
+For bridge building, this will include designers, engineers and construction crew.